 Standard-setting studies serve two purposes.
-First, they are designed to identify the level of knowledge for a teacher candidate to be considered minimally qualified for independent, beginning practice.
-The level of knowledge is represented by a minimum test score that candidates need to achieve.
+First, they are designed to identify the level of knowledge for a test taker to be considered minimally qualified for independent, beginning practice.
+The level of knowledge is represented by a minimum test score that test takers need to achieve.
 Second, the studies are designed to reconfirm the relevance (validity) of the test content for teachers in the adopting state.

 Different standard-setting approaches are used for different test structures.
-In other words, there is a preferred standard-setting method for multiple-choice (MC) test items and another for constructed-response (CR) test items.
-ETS recommends and implements a modified Angoff method for MC items and a Benchmark method for CR items.
+In other words, there is a preferred standard-setting method for selected-response (SR) test items and another for constructed-response (CR) test items.
+ETS recommends and implements a modified Angoff method for SR items and a Benchmark method for CR items.
 One or more ETS standard-setting specialists conduct and facilitate each standard-setting study.
 For each study, a technical report is produced that describes the selection and representativeness of the participants involved and summarizes the standard-setting methods and results.

 Multistate Standard-Setting Studies